prateekchachra/orca-backend/README.md

 ## Tech Stack
 - Frontend: React Native with MapLibreGL for interactive maps
 - Backend: Node.js with WebSocket server and PostgreSQL database
-- Database: PostgreSQL for storing vessel data and locations
+- Database: PostgreSQL + PostGIS for storing vessel data and locations
 - WebSocket: Real-time communication for sending and receiving vessel data